Question: What states have free windshield replacement?

 Answer: Only Florida, Kentucky, and South Carolina waive the car insurance deductible for windshield repair or replacement and thus are referred to as having free windshield replacement or as zero deductible states.

-This isn’t totally free windshield replacement, though, since you do have to pay to carry comprehensive coverage as part of a personal auto insurance policy written in one of these states in order to make a claim for your windshield.
+This isn’t totally free windshield replacement, though, since you do have to pay to carry comprehensive insurance coverage as part of a personal auto insurance policy written in one of these states in order to make a claim for your windshield.

 State laws differ on what glass claims come without a deductible.
 Florida only waives the deductible for windshields, but Kentucky and South Carolina cover all glass replacement without a deductible.